Publication of Darwin's theory: Wallace

 During December 1855, Darwin extended his research into variation under domestication with letters to nearly 30 people around the world, requesting their help in obtaining specimens of "Any domestic breed or race, of Poultry, Pigeons, Rabbits, Cats, & even dogs, if not too large, which has been bred for many generations in any little visited region."

 As Blyth had suggested earlier, Darwin wrote on 9 December to Edgar Leopold Layard in South Africa, and said that he was "collecting all the facts & reasoning which I could, in regard to the variation & origin of species", particularly pigeons.
 On 24 December Darwin wrote to the diplomat Sir Charles Murray in Persia, similarly saying he had "for many years been working on the perplexed subject of the origin of varieties & species, & for this purpose I am endeavouring to study the effects of domestication".

 Letters also went to Brooke, and to Wallace via his agent Samuel Stevens.
 In August 1856 Wallace told Stevens that specimens for Darwin were included in a shipment.
 In November Darwin wrote to tell William Bernhardt Tegetmeier that a box of Persian poultry specimens from Murray had arrived, and "Mr Wallace is collecting in the Malay Archipelago".

 Wallace's "Sarawak paper" was included in the July–December 1855 volume of the Annals and Magazine of Natural History.
 Darwin jotted comments in his copy of this volume: "Laws of Geograph.
 Distrib. nothing very new", and "Uses my simile of tree— It seems all creation with him", but "he puts the facts in striking point of view".
-He noted Wallace's point that geological knowledge was imperfect, and commented "put generation for creation & I quite agree".
-In December 1857 Darwin still thought Wallace was proposing creation as an explanation, and told him "I believe I go much further than you".
+He noted Wallace's point that geological knowledge was imperfect, and commented "put generation for creation & I quite agree". (two years later, Darwin still thought Wallace was proposing creation).